v0.0.1-alpha

 # Always build then up — `restart` reuses the old image

-docker compose build catalog-service
+docker compose build inventory-service

-docker compose up -d catalog-service
+docker compose up -d inventory-service

 Contribution Guide